 We don't need to fully fund all of our projects.
 We're happy to join as minority investors providing everything from production finance to finishing funds and P&A. We're flexible, creative and opportunistic in finding ways to get involved with projects we love.

 The fact is, EVERY project in Hollywood needs funding.
 Whether it's a couple hundred thousand for a web series or a couple hundred million for a summer tent-pole, every movie, TV show, and VR project needs investors to provide the capital required to produce, market, and distribute it.
-That money comes from a myriad of sources--studios, banks and presales, to wealthy heiresses, business magnates and oil tycoons.
+That money comes from a myriad of sources--from studios, banks and presales, to wealthy heiresses, business magnates and oil tycoons.

 But not all projects are created equal.
 As you might expect, the best projects--i.e. the ones with the best talent, best scripts, and best chance of success--have investors fighting to get in.
 They can choose how they fund their their project.